swooletw/laravel-swoole/README.md

 2. Never use `dd()`, `exit()` or `die()` function to print your debug message.
 It will terminate your swoole worker unexpectedly.
 3. You should have basic knowledge about multi-process programming and swoole.
 If you still write your code with traditional php concept, your app might have unexpected bugs.

+## Lifecycle

+> This is a rough description of the lifecycle in Swoole and Laravel.
+It may be helpful for you to know more about how this pakcage launches your Laravel application with swoole server.

+* onStart()
+    * Create pid file.

+* onWorkerStart()
+    * Clear APC and Opcache.
+    * Set framework type and base path.
+    * Load `/bootstrap/app.php`.
+    * Bootstrap framework.

+* onRequest()
+    * Convert swoole request to illuminate request.
+    * Make `Illuminate\Contracts\Http\Kernel` (Laravel).
+    * Handle/dispatch HTTP request.
+    * Terminate request in Laravel, or reset middleware in Lumen.
+    * Convert illuminate response to swoole response.
+    * Send response to client.
+    * Unset request and response.

+* onShutdown()
+    * Remove pid file.

 ## Support

 Bugs and feature request are tracked on [Github](https://github.com/swooletw/laravel-swoole-http/issues).